 The work required to haul oneself out of said lows, down from these intense highs of bliss and misfitting euphoria, all at completely irrational things is not the kind of work you do once, and then it’s done.
 Oh no.

 This work is something you must do Every.
 Single.
 Day.

 When I started thinking of it more in terms of an actual responsibility, rather than a chore or something to be rewarded for, only then did I started noticing results.

 I was responsible for my own mind, my own body, where it went and what it did and what it ate, who it interacted with, and how.
 On no one else’s shoulders was it if I did or said something I’d regret, ate something that didn’t agree with me or damaged myself in any way.

 The work I was doing was keeping this all in check, staying hyper-aware of everything, editing and refining and re-routing whenever something felt off or when I noticed the sly familiar onset of bad thoughts and sneaky triggers that used to go unnoticed.
-It was so particular that I almost went to the extreme of over-doing the work, which I guess is not necessarily a bad thing – the blessing being that I realised and pulled myself up on this when it happened.
+It was so particular that I almost went to the extreme of over-doing the work, which I guess is not necessarily a bad thing, it’s just in my nature – the blessing being that I realised and pulled myself up on this when it happened.

 Because the results were not spectacular – they weren’t jump-in-the-air, high-five oh-my-god-look-at-me kind of results – I didn’t initially pay much heed.
 Because I was used to this immediate and intense end-result, the balance I was feeling honestly felt…boring.